 Delivering your soul some opportunity…

 I knew this was going to be a long week.
-Starting on Thursday January 12th I would be driving a lot of miles in central and East Texas to see family and say farewell to my mom and uncle at their respective memorial services.
-Somewhere in there I would be dropping off the F-bomb at the J&P Cycles Ultimate Builder Custom Bike Challenge Competition at the Dallas stop of the Progressive International Motorcycle Show held at the Kay Bailey Hutchinson Convention Center, and hopefully get to see some folks I have been lucky to meet on this motorcycle building adventure.
+Starting on Thursday, January 12th I would be driving a lot of miles in central and East Texas to see family and say farewell to my mom and uncle at their respective memorial services.
+Somewhere in there I would be dropping off the F-bomb at the J&P Cycles Ultimate Builder Custom Bike Challenge Competition at the Dallas stop of the Progressive International Motorcycle Show held at the Kay Bailey Hutchinson Convention Center, and hopefully get the opportunity to see some folks I have been lucky to meet on this motorcycle building adventure.

 First up some soul searching

 Regardless of your belief system, folks you love passing away is one of life’s purest sadnesses.
 Nonetheless, the facts are that we all exit through the same door.
 I find myself at these times mentally going on a walkabout around my soul.
 Checking in on my empathy, and making sure my memories are intact and stored safe.
 Being thankful for having known them, and being grateful for another opportunity to honor what they gave to me by trying to live up to their expectations.
 It usually includes tears and tissues stuffed into every pocket for the inevitable moments where my joy for the end of their suffering crosses over my sorrow at no longer seeing them.